 According to research published in JAMA, most thyroid nodules are benign and clinically insignificant, but about 10 percent of nodules harbor a clinically significant cancer, 5 percent cause compressive symptoms and 5 percent progress to a functional disease.
 (1)

-Signs & Symptoms of Thyroid Nodules
+Signs and Symptoms of Thyroid Nodules

 The development of thyroid nodules symptoms is not common; in fact, nodules are usually found incidentally when other imaging studies are performed and not because a patient had any signs.
 But some people with thyroid nodules, around 11–22 percent, experience what’s called compressive symptoms, which can include the following: